HesamoddinHosseini/Pretrain_VGG16/README.md

 Question)

-In this exercise you have to work with the most Pre-train networks and evaluate their performance to do a few things.
+1)In this exercise you have to work with the most Pre-train networks and evaluate their performance to do a few things.
 For this purpose, a database is provided.
 First of all , download the data related to real and painting, and according to the image below, select 10 classes from the classes in this photo.
 Then train and test your pre-train network on real data.
 Do this for the VGG16 network.
 Check how many layers should be frozen and how many network parameters this number contains.

+Run:Pretrain_VGG16.ipynb

+2)In the next step, test your trained grid on painting data.
+To perform the test, use the network trained in the previous step and do not retrain.

+Run:Pretrain_VGG16_q2.ipynb